black-v0id/black-v0id/security-portfolio/cybersecurity-incident-reports.md

-Section 3: Recommend one remediation for brute force attacks The security team is recommending a full audit of admin accounts on critical infrastructure and ensuring the username and password are:
+Section 3: Recommend one remediation for brute force attacks

+The security team is recommending a full audit of admin accounts on critical infrastructure and ensuring the username and password are:
 - not default
 - meet password requirements of 14 in length, minimum 1 symbol, minimum 1 capital, minimum 1 number
 - not easily gussable i.e. "password4webserver"

-Additional actions to be taken include: implemneting 2FA, auditing who has access to admin accounts, limiting number of login attempts and monitoring login attempts.
+Additional actions to be taken include: upgrading protocols to HTTPS, implemneting 2FA, auditing who has access to admin accounts, limiting number of login attempts and monitoring login attempts.